jpegleg/net-gargoyle/README.txt

 # net-gargoyle

+# This is a low tech solution, an emergency tool.
+If you are designing a system, don't use this.
+# This is for a situation where you have an already running system that you can't change that
+# doesn't log network information, and you need to quickly start collecting network data
+# for a temporary period of time!

 Read the Simple Event Correlator documentation: https://simple-evcorr.github.io/

 Monitor your network connections and create a catalog of connections with the pattern-learner template.